bmnw/weekend-movie-sagas/README.md

 Thankfully, Blockduster can help!
 Blockduster provides a platform for keeping track of movies.
 Whether its a film you've watched, loved, and would watch again, or if it's one you heard about and want to remember, Blockduster keeps them all in one spot!

-To see the fully functional site, please visit: [Blockduster](https://guarded-wildwood-36322.herokuapp.com/#/)

 ## Screen Shots

 <img src="public/screenshots/movie-list.jpg" style="width: 400px;"/>